 - Print List - after a Preview or Update, a list can be printed summarizing the mass change

-Course requests can be added to the student's record using the Add New Record button, the Add Many New Records button, the Add From Course Request Table button, the View SMS button, or from the Course Request Packet button.
+Course requests can be added to the Student's record using the Add New Record button, the Add Many New Records button, the Add From Course Request Table button, the View SMS button, the Course Request Packet button, and from the Course Request Section Packet button all available below the Course Requests grid:

-To add course requests using Add New Record or Add Many New Records, click the respective button.
-A form will open for data entry.
-Enter the information for the course you would like to add.
-Course requests can be added by course ID or by section number.
 A Crs ID can be typed in or searched for.
-Alternatively, a Sec# can be typed in and the associated Crs ID will fill automatically.
-An alternate course (AltCrs) and or a teacher preference (Prf) can be added.
-If a specific section has been added, the section can be locked with the PermLK dropdown.
-Click the Save button to save the new Course Request or the Reset button to cancelwhen finished.
+Alternatively, a Sec# can be typed in and the associated Crs ID automatically populates.
+A Teacher preference (Prf) can also be added.
+If a specific Section has been added, the Section can be locked with the PermLK dropdown.
+Click the Save button to save the new Course Request or the Undo button to cancel when finished.

-To add course requests using the View SMS popup, click the button to open the form.
-A popup window will display selected data for each section in the Scheduling Master Schedule.
+To add Course requests using the View SMS popup, click the button to open the form.
+A popup window displays selected data for each Section in the Scheduling Master Schedule.

-For each section, the section number, period, term, split term, course ID, course title, department, teacher number, teacher name, room number, max seats, total number of students, and more is listed.
 The data can be sorted by any of the headers.
-Click on a header to display the options, then click Sort, to sort by that header.
+Click on a header to display the options.
 For example, the content of View SMS can be sorted by Course ID:

 Click Sort again to reverse the sort.